benevol/website/index.md

 necessary feedback and lively discussions.

+## Keynotes

 As every year, we will have invited talks by key researchers in the field:

 - Rainer Koschke (University of Bremen): “Software Clone Management: Past, Present and the Future”

 - Leon Moonen (Simula Research Laboratory): to be determined.